-Question Answer Marks EITHER 3(a) Discuss some of the dramatic effects created by Webster's portrayal of the relationship between the Duchess and Antonio in The Duchess of Malfi .
-Mark according to the levels of response marking criteria.
-25 OR 3(b) Comment closely on Webster's presentation of Ferdinand's state of mind in the following extract from the play.
-In your answer you should pay close attention to dramatic methods and their effects.
+Question Answer Marks EITHER 3(a) In what ways, and with what effects, does Webster shape an audience's response to the Duchess in The Duchess of Malfi ?
+25 Mark according to the levels of response marking criteria.
+OR 3(b) Comment closely on the following extract from the play, showing its significance to the play's meaning and effects.
+In your answer you should pay close attention to Webster's dramatic methods.
 25 Mark according to the levels of response marking criteria.